abhi-dyna/PreProd-RUM/RUM-Docker.md

 <!-- ------------------------ -->
 ## Prerequisites

-In this excerise, we will deploy the sample-bank web application
+In this excerise, we will deploy the sample web application

 ### Deploy the Application using Docker-Compose

-* Navigate to the `docker-compose-sample-bankApp` folder
+* Navigate to the `docker-compose-sample-SampleApp` folder
 ![step-1](./assets/rum/CommandLine/pre-step-1.png)

 * Run the following code to deploy your application: `sudo docker-compose up`